TABLE OF CONTENTS

 The SMs feature extremely high memory bandwidth to load and store data for the stream processors as quickly as possible to keep them saturated with threads for execution.
 Each stream processor contains just enough logic for basic computations like floating point math, foregoing complex control logic.
 The cumulative power of thousands of these simple cores working in lockstep gives GPUs their unprecedented throughput rated in tera and petaflops per second.
 So while a CPU core outperforms an individual GPU core, the highly parallel architecture of GPUs allows them to massively outscale serial processors for suitable workloads.
 For example, NVIDIA's Tensor Cores accelerate key mathematical operations for domains like neural networks and graphic ray tracing.

-GPU Accelerated Computing in Cloud Environments
+GPU in Cloud Computing

-• Improve Economies of Scale: Consolidating access to expensive hardware like GPUs into cloud data centres allows efficient sharing of them between hundreds of distributed customers via virtualisation and multi-tenancy.
+Improve Economies of Scale: Consolidating access to expensive hardware like GPUs into cloud data centres allows efficient sharing of them between hundreds of distributed customers via virtualisation and multi-tenancy.

-• Enable New Capabilities: Cloud GPUs help projects from game streaming services to computational research by providing versatile, scalable HPC on tap without major upfront Capex.
+Enable New Capabilities: Cloud GPUs help projects from game streaming services to computational research by providing versatile, scalable HPC on tap without major upfront Capex.

-• Drive Innovation: By lowering barriers to leveraging AI, data analytics and immersive graphics apps, GPUs multiply innovation velocity across organisations and industries leaning into cloud computing.
+Drive Innovation: By lowering barriers to leveraging AI, data analytics and immersive graphics apps, GPUs multiply innovation velocity across organisations and industries leaning into cloud computing.

 Better Performance and Accelerated Workloads